 Diversification can take several forms, including:

-- New, related products or services to existing patients
+- Adding new, related products or services to existing patients

 Deciding how and when to diversify depends on you having: